MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 ### Check if DKIM is enabled on your custom domains in Office 365

-The customer needs to publish two CNAME records for every domain they want to add the domain keys identified mail (DKIM).
+You need to publish two CNAME records for every domain they want to add the domain keys identified mail (DKIM).
 See how to [use DKIM to validate outbound email sent from your custom domain](https://docs.microsoft.com/microsoft-365/security/office-365-security/use-dkim-to-validate-outbound-email).

 ### Check for domain-based message authentication, reporting, and conformance (DMARC)